 - The most (in)famous thing was that he got into a savage argument with the original Turbulent Priest, his one time friend Thomas Becket, Archbishop of Canterbury, over whether the Church was subordinate to secular authority.
 His expression of frustration was construed to be a Royal Command: a Rhetorical Request Blunder.
 Four knights made haste to Canterbury and brutally murdered Becket.
 The murder of an archbishop at the altar of his own cathedral on orders from the King was considered the worst crime in Christianity for a long time, and clouded Henry's reputation in history.
 It was something Henry appeared to truly show regret and remorse for and he was publicly whipped as penance by the canons of Canterbury Cathedral.
 (Becket, on the other hand, got made into a saint and had a great film made about him in which he was played by Richard Burton).

 England's most powerful time during the Middle Ages was during his reign.
 The lands under his control are known as the Angevin Empire.
 Not only did he rule pretty much all of Great Britain and Ireland, he also was in control of over half of France.
 For a while, it looked like England would become the dominant power in Western Europe, but his successors weren't as good at ruling as he was and things started to fall apart.
 This would eventually lead to The Hundred Years War.
 Modern scholars often say that Henry II was the first monarch responsible for a unified Britain.

-When his wife Eleanor Of Aquitaine had had enough of his infidelity, she manipulated her surviving sons into rebellion against him (known as the Great Revolt), which was successful.
+When his wife Eleanor of Aquitaine had had enough of his infidelity, she manipulated her surviving sons into rebellion against him (known as the Great Revolt), which was successful.
 Henry died believing his reign had been a failure.
-Today, he is remembered as England's greatest Medieval king.
+Today, he is remembered as one of England's better kings.